Computer Science, A.S.

 Through the information technology component of the curriculum, students learn how computer systems are designed and networked, as well as the latest in Web technology.
 Our goal is to produce graduates who are critical thinkers and competent problem-solvers.

 Experiential learning is a cornerstone of the Lyndon educational experience.
-Our students work as tutors, in paid internships at local businesses including Garnet Hill and Numia technologies, engage in student teaching, and create presentations of student work for conferences.
+Our students work as tutors, in paid internships at local businesses including Garnet Hill and Numia technologies, student teach, and attend conferences to present their work.

 James Bozeman Giving Faculty Fellowship Presentation on the Mathematics of Drawing Electoral Districts